Tips To Avoid Enforcement Hassles On Canadian Waters…

 Related: Safe Riding Tips

-Many riders don’t know what Ontario boating regs apply to personal watercraft.
+Many jet ski riders don’t know what Ontario PWC boating regs apply to personal watercraft.
 The safe answer is: all the same rules that apply to every small powered vessel in every province.
+In fact, for all recreational boating participants.
 But based on the many questions I get from PWC riders, many still express some areas of uncertainty or misunderstanding.

-This is chancy, because in my experience marine patrols are more likely to stop PWC’s than other boats.
-I hope this article will help operators avoid hassles on the water, at least for those riding in Canada.
+This is chancy, because in my experience marine patrols are more likely to stop personal watercraft than other boats.
+I hope this article will help jet ski operators avoid hassles on the water, at least for those riding in Canada on PWC adventures.

 A personal watercraft rider recently asked if I had my boating licence.
 That got me thinking about what exactly he meant.
 Because in Canada two “licences” are necessary for operating a boat.
-Transport Canada issues both of them and both are mandatory for PWCs.
+Transport Canada issues both of them and both are mandatory for jet skis.
 No wonder boaters are confused…

 So it’s important to start by clarifying that boating laws and regulations are under federal jurisdiction in both Canada and The United States.
 While they may be similar in both countries, residents of each nation need to know their own boating laws.
 This means that referring to “Ontario boating regs” is technically inaccurate.
 While boating regs may be primarily enforced by provincial and regional police services, the regs themselves are federal.

 People sometimes refer to this one as a “boat licence”.
 But it’s officially known as a “Pleasure Craft Licence”.
 This no-cost, Canada-wide boat licence results in a set of unique authorized numbers on each side of your personal watercraft for its lifetime.
 Among other things, the numbers provide identification and assist in enforcement and emergencies.
 But this licensing is not registered proof of ownership.
 Think of it as the licence plate for your boat or jet ski and don’t get caught without it.